dotnet/AspNetCore.Docs/aspnetcore/test/load-tests.md

 Under stress, can the app recover from failure and gracefully return to expected behavior?
 Under stress, the app is *not* run under normal conditions.

-> [!NOTE]
+Visual Studio 2019 will be the last version of Visual Studio with load test features.
+For customers requiring load testing tools, we recommend using alternate load testing tools such as Apache JMeter, Akamai CloudTest, Blazemeter.
+For more informations, see the [Visual Studio 2019 Preview Release Notes](/visualstudio/releases/2019/release-notes-preview#test-tools).

-> Web performance and load test functionality is deprecated.
+Web performance and load test functionality is deprecated.
 Visual Studio 2019 is the last version where web performance and load testing will be available.
 Additionally, the Azure DevOps cloud-based load testing service will close down March 31st, 2020.

+The load testing service in Azure DevOps is ending in 2020.
+For more information see [Cloud-based load testing service end of life](https://devblogs.microsoft.com/devops/cloud-based-load-testing-service-eol/).

 ## Visual Studio Tools